 Local client installation

 SPSS products are ‘fat client’ software products.
-This means that you can install a version locally on any individual user’s computer (often referred to as the client machine) and that user can then access data on that computer (for example as a flat file or a range of flat files) as well as data that resides in any other location to which the user can connect their computer (for example a network drive or using database connectivity protocols such as ODBC).
+This means that you can install a version locally on any individual user’s computer (often referred to as the client machine) and that user can then access data on that computer (for example as a flat file or a range of flat files) as well as data that resides in any other location to which the user can connect their computer (for example a network drive or using database connectivity protocols such as ODBC (Open Database Connectivity).

-For many applications the local (client) install option will cater for all your analytical requirements.
-However there are also situations where an organisation may require different software set up.
+For many applications the local (client) install option (whether going for authorised users or concurrent user licenses) will cater for all your analytical requirements.
+However, there are also situations where an organisation may require different software set up.
 This is often where an organisation may consider using client/server architecture.

 In this configuration the local client install of IBM SPSS (Statistics, Modeler or both) will connect to a copy of the equivalent software that is designed to run on a server.
 The server is just another computer on your organisation’s network (likely to be of a higher specification with more processing and storage capacity than a typical client machine) to which multiple client machines can potentially connect.